First time cruiser's guide to Royal Caribbean's Oasis of the Seas

 Overview of Oasis of the Seas

 Looking at Oasis of the Seas, it is easy to notice how large of a cruise ship she is.
 When Oasis of the Seas debuted in 2009, she was the largest cruise ship in the world.
-In the years since, she has been eclipsed barely by her sister ships, Allure of the Seas and Harmony of the Seas.
+In the years since, she has been eclipsed barely by her sister ships, Allure of the Seas, Harmony of the Seas and Symphony of the Seas.
 Despite losing the title of largest in the world, seeing Oasis of the Seas in person will reinforce the notion of how large the ship is.

 The good news is despite her imposing stature, Royal Caribbean spent a lot of time coming up with a means of making the ship easy to navigate.
 The last thing the cruise line wanted was to have a cruise ship that is super big and super crowded.
 As a result, Royal Caribbean broke up the ship into several themed areas, known as "neighborhoods."
 These distinct areas of the ship serve as visual cues to where you are and it's important to know about them so you can more easily get to wherever you are going.